-The Preferences panel provides controls related to the Pointwise environment.
-These controls range from viewing and selection preferences to what type of
+The Preferences panel provides controls related to the Fidelity Pointwise environment.
+These controls range from viewing and selection preferences to what

-The Preferences panel gives you control over your Pointwise environment.
+The Preferences panel gives you control over your Fidelity Pointwise environment.

-The Background frame contains all options that control how the Display window background appears.
+The Background frame contains all options that control how the Display window's background appears.

 - Bottom Color: Sets the color shown in the bottom of the Display window if the Gradient Blend command is enabled.